EpsilonZ/CityVisualizer/code/README.md

 ```
 __NOTE:__ This may take 20min+ (depending on your cpu, bandwith connection to your server)

-Note that this will require your attention.
-For illustration, this is what is gonna be like.
+For illustration, this is what generate_city.sh will do automatically (watch out for step 2, this is the only step that needs your input):

 1. Create scheduled routes.
 When creating scheduled routes you will see this image: